• Skip to primary navigation

 Instructions

-• Lightly coat a non-stick cookie sheet with spray and place marinaded tofu cubes on sheets keeping them separated.
-Reserve marinade for the sauce.
+• Place marinated tofu cubes on the baking sheet, keeping them separated.
+Reserve extra marinade for the sauce.
 Bake for 15 minutes, flip tofu and cook for another 15 minutes until toasty brown.

 • Serve over quinoa or rice.